experimental« Previous Entries

 I’ve been admiring the round masses clumped on the Plum tree branches in our neighbor’s back yard for a week or so now.
 Yesterday and today, pink swirls in the wind…

-Celosia, April 19th in progress, 18H x 24W inches Oil pastels on 100% cotton paper
+Celosia, work still in progress, 18H x 24W inches 0il pastels on 100% cotton paper

-I felt as dissatisfied with this piece today as when it was tucked away a month ago, so with nothing to lose, I jumped back in and threw more color around.
-I splurged today and bought about 40 new oil sticks, and highly recommend the ”Sennelier” brand.
+This piece was tucked away a month ago, planning to continue work in future with new eyes, so with nothing to lose, I jumped back in today and threw more color around.
+I splurged today and bought about 40 new oil sticks, the “Sennelier” brand.
 Wow, they are so intensely colorful and creamy-beautiful to work with!
-There is no contest as far as quality, compared to any of the other brands I’ve been using.
-Tomorrow: the plan is to continue building and removing colors, but not so much that they become muddled.
-I’m loving the colors – an unusual palette for me.
+There is no contest as far as quality compared to any of the other brands I’ve been using, but they do have a lot of oil content which makes them muddy easily.
+Looks like it needs to be stored away again to re-work and refineanother day.
+I don’t like giving up on a piece until it feels absolutely done, or without a doubt done to death!

 Left, March 22nd, 2013, Day 4 in progress